Skip to navigation Skip to content

 Continuation Notice + Read more ...

-The referring authority may lodge a new Notice to Commence Income Management or enhanced Income Management to extend the customer's CYeIM participation beyond the expiry date for the customer's current enhanced IM Notice.
+The referring authority may lodge a new Notice to Commence enhanced Income Management to extend the customer's CYeIM participation beyond the expiry date for the customer's current enhanced IM Notice.

 A continuation Notice is created automatically when a new Notice is received for a customer within 60 days of the expiry date of the customer's current Notice.

-A message will show in the ‘Description’ column on the TPISO screen, which will show the results of the automated processing, including if the automated process was unsuccessful.
+A message will show in the Description column on the Third Party Information Summary Organisation (TPISO) screen.
+This shows the results of the automated processing, including if the automated process was unsuccessful.
 If the automated processing was unsuccessful, manual processing will be required.

 Was the processing of the continuation Notice completed automatically?